jpvelez/restaurant_inspection_analysis/README.md

 and addresses from the inspection dataset.
 Each of these searches returned a list of 10 restaurants that Yelp thought were relevant to the search query.
 So now I had a set of up to 10 Yelp restaurants associated with a restaurant from the inspection dataset, and I had to find find the matches.
 Some of the time, none of Yelp restaurants matched the inspection restaurant.
 45% of the time, however, the Yelp list did contain a matching restaurant, and it was always the first item in the list, according to a hit rate test I ran on 20 queries.

 To find find matching restaurants, then, I decided to compare the address of the inspection restaurant with that of the first restaurant in the returned Yelp list.
+I found 415 matches out of 900 api calls, so **n = 415** for the analysis.
+That's 4.4% of the unique restaurants in the inspection dataset, a large enough sample to answer the question.

 I was concerned that my method might be disproportionately finding matches for certain types of restaurants, which could bias the analysis.
 So I spot-checked the restaurant names I used in the hit rate test.
 Initially it looked like fast food restaurants were being matched